MathML/website/reports/index.md

 Below you will find annual reports on the activities of the MathML Association together with comments from the Advisory Board.
+* [2015](2015.md) (no comments from the Advisory Board yet; it still has to be formed)

-**Note: No reports are available yet.
-We plan to publish the first annual report in early 2016.
-Meanwhile, you can follow our progress by reading the minutes of our [meetings](/meetings/meetings.html).**
+**Note: For the activities of the current year you can follow our progress by reading the minutes of our [meetings](/meetings/meetings.html).**